Chapter 17 Advanced Regression Topics

 VIF(fit) #note uppercase VIF

-Another alternative that could work well in this scenario is to combine the highly correlated variables into an index that uses information from all of the variables to measure acces to health care with a single variable.
-We did something like this in Chapter 3, where we created a single index of LGBTQ policy preferences based on outcomes from several separate LGBTQ policy questions.
-Indexing like this minimizes the collinearity problem without dropping any variables.
+Another alternative if there are multiple indicators of the same underlying concept in a model is to combine the variables into a single variable.
+Suppose again that this model included hospital beds per capita, nurses per capita, and docs10k as measures of access to health care.
+If there were a high level of collinearity among these variables, we could probably combine them into a single index of health care access.
+We did something like this in Chapter 4, where we created a single index of LGBTQ policy preferences based on outcomes from several separate LGBTQ policy questions.
+Indexing like this minimizes the collinearity problem without dropping any variables and also provides a broader measure of the underlying concept.
 There are many different ways to combine variables, but expanding on that here is a bit beyond the scope of this book.

 #Scatterplot of "lifexp" by "docs10k"